Use our money-saving tips to help you save cash on your landlord insurance without sacrificing the cover you need for your property.

 But there's no point paying over the odds for this protection.
 Here's how to cut the cost of landlord insurance without compromising on cover.

-    Landlords have a variety of insurance needs, including building cover, contents cover, liability insurance and accidental damage cover - read more in our beginners' guide to landlord insurance.
+Landlords have a variety of insurance needs, including building cover, contents cover, liability insurance and accidental damage cover.

 Some policies will package these together to offer better value for money, or have specific clauses built in that negate the need to take out added cover elsewhere.

 Additionally, landlords with more than one property usually stand to save by insuring their whole portfolio with one company.

 There are dozens of insurers ready to offer landlord cover, and buy-to-let mortgage companies in particular will try to sell you their own landlord insurance product, assuming that consumers won't seek out deals elsewhere.

 As always, the age-old advice is to shop around - try using a comparison site such as Gocompare.com

 Specialist landlord insurance brokers may well prove better able to give quotes without unnecessary bloat, so shop around for cover.

 In order to purchase landlord building insurance you'll have to provide a rebuild value for your property.